Being a great creative is easy, being consistent is hard

 Employed workers think that being "creative" is easy, a breeze.
 Those of us who are, know that this doesn't tend to be the case.
 Sometimes work can be repetitive, lack creativity and not be that front page dribbble piece that we've been dreaming of.
 What's a poor creative to do?
 There will always be less enjoyable parts to our work, so we need to find ways to get the best out of ourselves.

 Look for ways to better routine habits.
-Find ways of streamlining your process, minimising workflows, being more efficient and choosing better routes.
+Find ways of streamlining your process, minimizing workflows, being more efficient and choosing better routes.
 Convert the mundane into the interesting.
 Challenge yourself to find new ways of doing the same old thing.
 Maybe that dull and boring wireframe will see the front page of dribbble after all :)

 3: Care about your clients' happiness.